EDmamba: Rethinking Efficient Event Denoising with Spatiotemporal Decoupled SSMs: Related Work

 \textbf{Surface fitting techniques}.
-Surface fitting methods provide an alternative paradigm for event denoising, particularly in continuous motion scenarios.
-Techniques such as EV-Gait \cite{wang2019ev} and the Guided Event Filter (GEF) \cite{duan2021guided} employ local plane fitting combined with optical flow estimation to distinguish noise from valid events.
-The time-surface (TS) representation \cite{lagorce2016hots, baldwin2019inceptive} addresses sparsity by transforming event streams into a monotonically decaying function.
-While effective in controlled settings, these methods exhibit limitations in low-light conditions or highly dynamic environments.
+Surface fitting offers an alternative denoising strategy by modeling the spatiotemporal distribution of events.
+EV-Gait~\cite{wang2019ev} and GEF~\cite{duan2021guided} apply local plane fitting and optical flow to differentiate noise from coherent motion.
+Time-surface (TS) representations~\cite{lagorce2016hots, baldwin2019inceptive} convert event streams into decaying memory surfaces that encode temporal history, aiding in distinguishing structured signals from random outliers.
+These methods perform well under smooth motion but often degrade in fast dynamics or low-light environments.

 \textbf{Deep learning-based methods}.
-Recent advances in deep learning have revolutionized event denoising by enabling end-to-end learning of noise suppression.
-Modern approaches train on paired noisy-clean event data to learn implicit denoising mappings, eliminating manual parameter tuning. \cite{baldwin2020event} proposed EDnCNN, a convolutional architecture that fuses frame and IMU data for event classification.
-EventZoom \cite{duan2021eventzoom} introduced a U-Net-based framework for efficient noise-to-noise training, while AEDNet \cite{fang2022aednet} processes raw event streams directly to preserve spatio-temporal correlations.
-The recent EDformer \cite{jiang2024edformer} adopts a transformer architecture for event-wise denoising.
-Other techniques, such as K-SVD \cite{xie2018dvs} and multilayer perceptron filters (MLPF) \cite{guo2022low}, further enhance performance through sparse feature learning and probabilistic modeling.
+Recent advances in deep learning have enabled data-driven event denoising through end-to-end learning.
+These models are typically trained on noisy-clean event pairs or self-supervised proxies.
+Early work like K-SVD~\cite{xie2018dvs} employed sparse feature learning, followed by EDnCNN~\cite{baldwin2020event}, which fuses frame and IMU data via convolutional networks.
+EventZoom~\cite{duan2021eventzoom} introduced noise-to-noise training with a U-Net, and AEDNet~\cite{fang2022aednet} leveraged PointNet to process raw event streams.
+MLPF~\cite{guo2022low} explored probabilistic modeling, while Alkendi et al.\cite{alkendi2022neuromorphic} combined GNNs and transformers for per-event classification.
+EDformer\cite{jiang2024edformer} adopts a pure transformer architecture for event-wise denoising.
+Although not designed for denoising, Pre-Mamba~\cite{ruan2025pre} extends state space models to 4D event sequences for deraining, highlighting their potential for high-resolution event modeling.